Overview

 Naming

 In distributed systems, having a reliable and collision-resistant naming scheme is crucial.
 The agent directory uses cryptographic hashes to generate globally unique identifiers for data records.
-ADS leverages OCI as object storage and therefore identifiers are made available as described in OCI digest.
+ADS leverages Content Identifiers for naming directory records.
+CIDs provide a self-describing, content-addressed naming scheme that ensures data integrity and immutability.

 Content Routing